Richard Rodgers: Rodgers and Hart

-In 1919, Richard met Lorenz Hart, thanks to Phillip Levitt, a friend of Richard's older brother.
+In 1919, Rodgers met Lorenz Hart, thanks to Phillip Levitt, a friend of Rodgers's older brother.
 Rodgers and Hart struggled for years in the field of musical comedy, writing several amateur shows.
 They made their professional debut with the song "Any Old Place With You", featured in the 1919 Broadway musical comedy A Lonely Romeo.
-Their first professional production was the 1920 Poor Little Ritz Girl, which also had music by Sigmund Romberg.
+Their first professional production was Poor Little Ritz Girl (1920), which also had music by Sigmund Romberg.
 Their next professional show, The Melody Man, did not premiere until 1924.

 When he was just out of college Rodgers worked as musical director for Lew Fields.
 Among the stars he accompanied were Nora Bayes and Fred Allen.
-Rodgers was considering quitting show business altogether to sell children's underwear, when he and Hart finally broke through in 1925.
-They wrote the songs for a benefit show presented by the prestigious Theatre Guild, called The Garrick Gaieties, and the critics found the show fresh and delightful.
-Although it was meant to run only one day, the Guild knew they had a success and allowed it to re-open later.
+Rodgers was considering quitting show business altogether to sell children's underwear when he and Hart finally broke through in 1925.
+They wrote the songs for a benefit show presented by the prestigious Theatre Guild called The Garrick Gaieties, and critics found the show fresh and delightful.
+Although it was meant to run only one day, the Guild knew it had a success and allowed it to reopen later.
 The show's biggest hit—the song that Rodgers believed "made" Rodgers and Hart—was "Manhattan".
 The two were now a Broadway songwriting force.

-Throughout the rest of the decade, the duo wrote several hit shows for both Broadway and London, including Dearest Enemy (1925), The Girl Friend (1926), Peggy-Ann (1926), A Connecticut Yankee (1927), and Present Arms (1928).
-Their 1920s shows produced standards such as "Here in My Arms", "Mountain Greenery", "Blue Room", "My Heart Stood Still" and "You Took Advantage of Me".
+During the rest of the decade, the duo wrote several hit shows for both Broadway and London, including Dearest Enemy (1925), The Girl Friend (1926), Peggy-Ann (1926), A Connecticut Yankee (1927), and Present Arms (1928).
+Their 1920s shows produced standards such as "Here in My Arms", "Mountain Greenery", "Blue Room", "My Heart Stood Still", and "You Took Advantage of Me".